When is Non-Verbal Autism Diagnosed?

 The use of AAC does not mean that your child will never learn how to verbalise their communication.
 In fact, the use of AAC can actually help your child to develop their understanding of language and words.
 Paired with orofacial-focused therapy your child may be able to learn to verbalise words and communicate verbally with those around them over time, however this is not guaranteed.

 If you’re interested in accessing support for your Non-Verbal child and you’re based in Queensland, Australia, get in touch with the friendly team at SpeechEase Speech Therapy.
-We have clinics in Mackay, Townsville, and Brisbane that are ready to help you and your family.
+We have clinics in Mackay and Townsville that are ready to help you and your family.